What is positive reinforcement in the classroom?

 Reinforcement is not the same as punishment.
 The main goal of reinforcement is to try and increase a specific behavior.
 When you punish your students, you’re generally trying to discourage a certain behavior.
 As we saw in the examples above:

-• Positive reinforcement adds a positive element to a situation to try and promote good behavior.
+- Positive reinforcement adds a positive element to a situation to try and promote good behavior.

-• Negative reinforcement removes a negative element from a situation to improve behavior.
+- Negative reinforcement removes a negative element from a situation to improve behavior.

-When students are learning a new skill or you’re introducing a new procedure, you want to make sure they fully understand your expectations for appropriate classroom behavior.
+When students are learning a new skill, or you’re introducing a new procedure, you want to make sure they fully understand your expectations for appropriate classroom behavior.
 But should you reward students frequently?

 Generally, you want to avoid continuous reinforcement—that is, rewarding every correct behavior.
-When students become accustomed to expecting a reward every time they do something you want, and then you briefly stop handing out rewards, they might end up thinking they’re doing something wrong and abandon the behavior (a process known as extinction).
+When students become accustomed to expecting a reward every time they do something right, and then you briefly stop handing out rewards, they might end up thinking they’re doing something wrong and abandon the behavior (a process known as extinction).
 Even worse, it can lead to frustration—because when you spoil students frequently and then cut back, you effectively end up punishing the desired behavior!

 Instead, consider using a partial reinforcement schedule over the long term.
 In this approach, you reward behavior intermittently, for a fraction of correct responses, to ensure that students do not abandon the behavior as soon as you stop giving rewards.
 The delay will simply be perceived as a normal part of the reinforcement schedule.